alvineebai/Alvine-kubernetes/12-RBAC-not-ready/readme.md

 - verify that the subjet only have access to the permissions set in the role

 ### Practice
+#### Exercise 1:
 We have a new user called Adam in dev team and we need to give him access to the cluster resources.
+As an administrator, setup RBAC to allow Adam to list and create pods in the dev namespace
+Refer to the folder `rback-eks-user` to resolve the exercise.

+#### Exercise 2:

-As an administrator, setup RBAC to allow Adam to list and create pods, services and deployments in the dev to a new user
+We have a new user called Paul in dev team and we need to give him access to the cluster resources.
+As an administrator, setup RBAC using a service account to allow Paul to list and create pods and services in the dev namespace.

+Refer to the folder `rback-eks-sa` to resolve the exercise.